coma8765-dev/coma8765-dev/README.md

 * 💬 I often interact with different development teams
 * 🔭 My last project is "keepfood", a service for recommending dishes for each meal and convenient selection and delivery of products through the app

-My favorite stack of technologies are Fast API and PostgreSQL (asyncpg).
+⚙️ My favorite stack of technologies are Fast API and PostgreSQL (asyncpg), you can see more [in the CV](./cv.pdf)